 Serious question: how do you have fun?
 How do you treat yourself?

 I suspect that your life is as busy as mine.
-Whether we want it or not, we all settle in a routine usually revolving around work, school or family.
+Whether we want it or not, we all settle into a routine usually revolving around work, school or family.
 Get up, perform tasks as expected, take care of basic needs, sleep and repeat.
 And while we all sigh with relief every Friday evening, the weekend doesn’t usually turn into a magical two-day interlude where life gives you a break (not to mention that many of us work on weekends…).
 Chores still have to be performed, meals have to be prepared and forty-eight hours isn’t long enough to really refresh your body and spirit.

 Gosh, I’m depressing.